etishor/ConcurrencyUtilities/README.md

 Available utilities:

-* VolatileLong
 * VolatileDouble
 * AtomicLong
 * PaddedAtomicLong (padded version for atomic long to avoid false sharing)
-* StripedLongAdder ( port of java.util.concurrent.atomic.LongAdder originaly written by Doug Lea)
+* StripedLongAdder ( port of java.util.concurrent.atomic.LongAdder originally written by Doug Lea)
-* Striped64 ( port of java.util.concurrent.atomic.Striped64  originaly written by Doug Lea)
+* Striped64 ( port of java.util.concurrent.atomic.Striped64  originally written by Doug Lea)
 * ThreadLocalAdder ( similar with StripedLongAdder using ThreadLocal<> )

 This utilities have been introduced in the [Metrics.NET](https://github.com/etishor/Metrics.NET) library, but can be useful for other projects also.